.

 More than 40 beaches, and each one is different.

-Beaches are the number one reason people come to Phuket.
+Phuket is famous for its beaches, and they are the number one reason people come here.
 The west coast has most of them, from the long and busy Patong Beach to the quiet sands of Mai Khao in the north.
 In the south, Kata and Karon are family favourites, while Nai Harn and Freedom Beach feel more hidden.
 Each beach has its own character.
 Some have restaurants and sun loungers, others are just sand, sea and trees.
 The water is warm all year round, and during high season (November to April) it is clear and calm enough for swimming and snorkelling.

 Read More!